 No fueling can be carried out on the pontoons themselves.
-Diesel fuel and gas is available from Oban Bay Marina, across the bay on Kerrera, or from Tommy Barbour (Railway Pier Fuel Supplies) - call 01631 562849.
+Diesel fuel and gas is available from Kerrera Marina (across the bay on Kerrera, 01631565333) or from Tommy Barbour (Railway Pier Fuel Supplies, 01631 562849).

 No car parking is provided for NPP, although there is plenty of paid for council parking in town.

 TOILETS AND SHOWERS